 Design features of MC-130J Commando II

 The MC-130J is crewed by two pilots, one combat systems officer and two loadmasters.
-The cockpit houses an advanced flight station equipped with fully integrated digital avionics.
-It features head-up displays and multifunctional colour liquid crystal displays for flight control and navigation.
+Its cockpit houses an advanced flight station equipped with fully integrated digital avionics and includes head-up and multifunctional colour liquid crystal displays for flight control and navigation.

-The aircraft is also equipped with Combat Systems Operator (CSO) station and auxiliary operator consoles.
+A combat systems operator (CSO) station and auxiliary operator consoles are also included.
 The navigation systems include dual global positioning systems and an inertial navigation system.

 The cockpit accommodates low-power colour radar and displays showing a digital moving map.
-Other systems include Electro Optical/Infrared (EO/IR) system, integrated defence systems, and dual SATCOM.
-It also has provision for Large Aircraft Infrared Countermeasures (LAIRCM).
+Other systems are electro optical / infrared (EO/IR), integrated defence systems and dual SATCOM.
+The aircraft also has provisions for large aircraft infrared countermeasures (LAIRCM).

 Cargo and refuelling systems

-The MC-130J is equipped with an advanced cargo-handling system.
-The onboard Universal Air Refuelling Receptacle Slipway Installation (UARRSI) allows the MC-130J to receive fuel in-flight from boom-equipped tanker aircraft such as KC-135 and KC-10.
+The MC-130J is equipped with an advanced cargo-handling system and the onboard universal air refuelling receptacle slipway installation (UARRSI) allows it to receive fuel in-flight from boom-equipped tanker aircraft such as the KC-135 and KC-10.

-The aircraft performs in-flight refuelling of tactical aircraft and helicopters as well as forward-area ground refuelling through its refuelling pods.
+Refuelling pods enable the aircraft to perform in-flight refuelling of tactical aircraft and helicopters, as well as forward-area ground refuelling.

 Engines and performance

 The MC-130J is powered by four Rolls-Royce AE 2100D3 turboprop engines coupled to four six-bladed Dowty propellers.